int-brain-lab/ibl-style/README.md

 - Panels in the x direction (width) should be separated by ~15mm
 - Panels in the y direction (height) should be separated by ~20mm
-- Panel labels should be placed in the upper left corner with a padding between the label and axis of ~5mm
+- Panel labels should be placed in the upper left corner and lie outside all axis labels

 A couple of helper functions exist in ibl_style.utils (`get_coord_pos` and `add_label`) that can be used alongside the methods from figrid to allow you to place panels and labels according to the specifications above.